h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_6_Quiz.md

 Fill in the blanks with the appropriate terms related to model evaluation and validation.

 #### Task
+Fill in each blank with the most appropriate term:

 1. The process of dividing data into training and test sets is commonly known as $\_\_\_\_\_\_\_\_\_\_\_\_\_\_$.
 2. The metric that measures the proportion of variance in the dependent variable that is predictable from the independent variables is called $\_\_\_\_\_\_\_\_\_\_\_\_\_\_$.
 3. $\_\_\_\_\_\_\_\_\_\_\_\_\_\_$ measures the average absolute difference between predicted and actual values.